 Ensemble KNM Berlin

-KNM Berlin gained its international recognition not only by repeatedly performing at important music festivals, such as ars musica (Brussels), Donaueschinger Musiktage, Festival d’Automne (Paris), Les Musiques (Marseille), MaerzMusik (Berlin), musica Strasbourg, Reims Scène d’Europe, settembre musica (Torino), Ultraschall – Festival für neue Musik, Wiener Festwochen or Wien Modern, but also through their original productions, among them “HouseMusik”, “space+place”, “KNM New Music Spa”, “Clang Cut Book”, “The Photographer” or “Das Stereoskop der Einsamkeiten”.
+KNM Berlin has earned an international reputation with repeated guest appearances at important music festivals, such as ars musica (Brussels), Donaueschinger Musiktage, Festival d’Automne (Paris), Les Musiques (Marseille), MaerzMusik (Berlin), musica Strasbourg, Reims Scène d’Europe, SettembreMusica (Torino), Ultraschall Berlin – Festival für neue Musik, Wiener Festwochen or Wien Modern, but also through their original productions, among them “HouseMusik”, “space+place”, “KNM New Music Spa”, “Clang Cut Book”, “The Photographer” or “Das Stereoskop der Einsamkeiten”.
 Concert tours have taken KNM to halls like Teatro Colon (Buenos Aires), Carnegie Hall (New York City), Wiener Konzerthaus, Santory Hall (Tokyo) or the National Concert Hall in Taipei.